, across cactus plains and through mountain foothills. Besides the varied plants of the

 right next to the road.
 This has two shafts close to an outcrop of colorful mineralised rock, and is now the site of one of several picnic areas along the drive.

 After the mountains the land drops down gradually and organ pipe cacti begin to appear below 1,400 feet, from near the Golden Bell Mine (at mile 17); these plants are not frost tolerant and occur only at low elevations.
 As the road heads further south, the next two points of interest are Bonita Well

 - site of a water tower and corral used in cattle ranching operations in the 1930s, and a short trail leading to a cristate saguaro

 - a rare and beautiful abnormality that is occasionally found when the growing tip of the cactus becomes elongated, forming a convoluted arc.
+The cactus is reported to have recently died.
 The drive meets the unpaved road at Growler Junction and becomes 2-way, turning due south to the border with Mexico and another junction - a 0.4 mile side road ends at Quitobaquito Oasis

 , an odd sight in this otherwise arid land, where several springs feed a large pond surrounded by trees and frequented by ducks and other wildlife.